MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

 # Import and consume HDFS data files in Microsoft R

-**Applies to: Microsoft R Server**
+**Applies to: Microsoft R Server for Hadoop**

-This article
+This article explains how to load data from the Hadoop Distributed File System (HDFS) into an R data frame or an .xdf file.
+It also provides examples that demonstrate several common use cases for using HDFS data in a RevoScaleR session.

+## Load data from HDFS

+If you are using RevoScaleR on a Linux system that is part of a Hadoop cluster, you can store and access text or .xdf data files on your system’s native file system or the Hadoop Distributed File System (HDFS).
+Assuming you already have an .xdf file on HDFS, you can load it by creating an **RxXdfData** object that takes the .xdf file as an input.

+	mortDS <- RxXdfData("/share/SampleData/mortDefaultSmall.xdf")
+	rxGetInfo(mortDS, numRows = 5)
+	rxSummary(~., data = mortDS, blocksPerRead = 2)
+	logitObj <- rxLogit(default~F(year) + creditScore + yearsEmploy + ccDebt,
+               data = mortDS, blocksPerRead = 2,  reportProgress = 1)
+	summary(logitObj)

+By default, data is expected to be found on the native file system.
+If all your data is on HDFS, you can use **rxSetFileSystem** to specify this as a global option:

+	rxSetFileSystem(RxHdfsFileSystem())

+If only some files are on HDFS, keep the native file system default and use the *fileSystem* argument on **RxTextData** or **RxXdfData** data sources to specify which files are on HDFS.
+For example:

+	hdfsFS <- RxHdfsFileSystem()
+	txtSource <- RxTextData("/test/HdfsData/AirlineCSV/CSVs/1987.csv", fileSystem=hdfsFS)
+	xdfSource <- RxXdfData("/test/HdfsData/AirlineData1987", fileSystem=hdfsFS)

+The **RxHdfsFileSystem** function creates a file system object for the HDFS file system.
+You can use **RxNativeFileSystem** function does the same thing for the native file system.

-## Example: Write XDF to HDFS
+## Write XDF to HDFS

+The compute context determines whether you can write to the native file system or to HDFS.
+To get the current compute context, use **rxGetComputeContext()**.

+In the local compute context, out files must be written to the native file system.
+However, by setting the compute context to **RxHadoopMR** or **RxSpark**, you can write to HDFS.

-This example shows how to write a data frame directly to HDFS using the built-in Iris data set:
+The following example shows how to write a data frame as an .xdf file directly to HDFS using the built-in Iris data set.

-Set the user name:
+1. Set the user name:

-    > username <- "revolution"
+    > username <- "<your-user-name-here>"

-Set folder paths:
+2. Set folder paths:

-    hdfsDataDirRoot <- paste("/user/RevoShare/", username, sep="")
+    hdfsDataDirRoot <- paste("/home/<user-dir>/<data-dir>/", username, sep="")
-    localfsDataDirRoot <- paste("/var/RevoShare/", username, sep="")
+    localfsDataDirRoot <- paste("/home/<user-dir>/<data-dir>/", username, sep="")
     setwd(localfsDataDirRoot)

-Set compute context:
+3. Set compute context:

     port <- 8020 # KEEP IF USING THE DEFAULT
     host <- system("hostname", intern=TRUE)